OTTAWA, Ontario, June 13 - The Canadian Department of Justice announced the following judicial appointment:

 The Honourable Peter MacKay, P.C., Q.C., M.P. for Central Nova, Minister of Justice and Attorney General of Canada, today announced the following appointments:

-Mr. Justice Brown received a Bachelor of Laws from the University of Ottawa in 1979 and was called to the Bar of Ontario in 1981.
-He was appointed Queen's Counsel in 1991.
+Mr. Justice Ackerl received a Bachelor of Laws from Queen's University in 1985.
+He was called to the Bar of Ontario in 1987 and the Bar of Alberta in 1992, and was appointed Queen's Counsel in 2009.

-The Honourable Keith M. Boswell, a lawyer with Stewart McKelvey in Charlottetown, is appointed a judge of the Federal Court to replace Mr. Justice J.A.
-O'Keefe, who elected to become a supernumerary judge.
-This appointment is effective June 30, 2014.
+The Honourable D. Blair Nixon, a lawyer with Felesky Flynn in Calgary, is appointed a judge of the Court of Queen's Bench (Calgary) to replace Mr. Justice R.G.
+Stevens, who passed away on May 13, 2014.